 Want to encourage a love of reading in your child?
 Discover the 9 strategies that will help beginner readers build good reading habits.

-Seeing kids piece letters and words together as they read from a book.
-But as much as they enjoy reading now, how do we make sure they continue to do so in the years ahead?
+But as much as she enjoys reading now, how do you make sure she continues to do so in the years ahead?
 After all, you see bleak stats about kids’ interest in reading on their own dwindle as early as fourth grade.

 How do we take beginner readers and help them develop good reading habits?